OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-14.md

 Do not those who plot evil go astray?
 But kindness and truth come to those who plan what is good.

 ## Proverbs 14:23
-In all hard work there is profit, but mere talk leads only to poverty.
+In all diligent work there is profit, but idle talk leads only to poverty.

 ## Proverbs 14:24
 The wealth of the wise is their crown, but the folly of fools is simply folly.